 Personal payments (including salaries, wages, expenses and any payment made in relation to the termination of employment) may be summarised to avoid disclosing any personal information.

-All payments shall be made by [online banking/cheque], in accordance with a resolution of the council {or duly delegated committee}{or a delegated decision by an officer}, unless [the council] resolves to use a different payment method.
+All payments shall be made by cheque, in accordance with a resolution of the council , unless the council resolves to use a different payment method.

-{For each financial year [the RFO] may draw up a schedule of regular payments due in relation to a continuing contract or obligation (such as Salaries, PAYE, National Insurance, pension contributions, rent, rates, regular maintenance contracts and similar items), which the council {or a duly delegated committee} may authorise in advance for the year}.
+For each financial year the RFO may draw up a schedule of regular payments due in relation to a continuing contract or obligation (such as Salaries, PAYE, National Insurance, pension contributions, rent, rates, regular maintenance contracts and similar items), which the council may authorise in advance for the year.

-{A copy of this schedule of regular payments shall be signed by [two members] on each and every occasion when payment is made - to reduce the risk of duplicate payments.}
+A copy of this schedule of regular payments shall be signed by two members on each and every occasion when payment is made - to reduce the risk of duplicate payments.

-{A list of such payments shall be reported to the next appropriate meeting of the council or Finance Committee} for information only.
+A list of such payments shall be reported to the next appropriate meeting of the council for information only.

 The Clerk and RFO shall have delegated authority to authorise payments {only} in the following circumstances:

-{any payments of up to [£500] excluding VAT, within an agreed budget}.
+any payments of up to £500 excluding VAT, within an agreed budget.

-payments of up to [£2,000] excluding VAT in cases of serious risk to the delivery of council services or to public safety on council premises.
+payments of up to £2,000 excluding VAT in cases of serious risk to the delivery of council services or to public safety on council premises.

-any payment necessary to avoid a charge under the Late Payment of Commercial Debts (Interest) Act 1998 {or to comply with contractual terms}, where the due date for payment is before the next scheduled meeting of [the council], where the [Clerk and RFO] certify that there is no dispute or other reason to delay payment, provided that a list of such payments shall be submitted to the next appropriate meeting of council {or finance committee}.
+any payment necessary to avoid a charge under the Late Payment of Commercial Debts (Interest) Act 1998 {or to comply with contractual terms}, where the due date for payment is before the next scheduled meeting of the council, where the Clerk certifies that there is no dispute or other reason to delay payment, provided that a list of such payments shall be submitted to the next appropriate meeting of council .

-Fund transfers within the councils banking arrangements up to the sum of [£10,000], provided that a list of such payments shall be submitted to the next appropriate meeting of council [or finance committee].
+Fund transfers within the councils banking arrangements up to the sum of £10,000, provided that a list of such payments shall be submitted to the next appropriate meeting of council [or finance committee].

-The RFO shall present a schedule of payments requiring authorisation, forming part of the agenda for the meeting, together with the relevant invoices, to the council {or finance committee}.
-The council {or committee} shall review the schedule for compliance and, having satisfied itself, shall authorise payment by resolution.
+The RFO shall present a schedule of payments requiring authorisation, forming part of the agenda for the meeting, together with the relevant invoices, to the council or finance committee.
+The council or committee shall review the schedule for compliance and, having satisfied itself, shall authorise payment by resolution.
 The authorised schedule shall be initialled immediately below the last item by the person chairing the meeting.
 A detailed list of all payments shall be disclosed within or as an attachment to the minutes of that meeting.

 Electronic payments

-Where internet banking arrangements are made with any bank, [the RFO] shall be appointed as the Service Administrator.
-The bank mandate agreed by the council shall identify [a number of] councillors who will be authorised to approve transactions on those accounts and a minimum of two people will be involved in any online approval process. {The Clerk may be an authorised signatory, but no signatory should be involved in approving any payment to themselves.}
+Where internet banking arrangements are made with any bank, the RFO shall be appointed as the Service Administrator.
+The bank mandate agreed by the council shall identify three or four councillors who will be authorised to approve transactions on those accounts and a minimum of two people will be involved in any online approval process.
+The Clerk may be an authorised signatory, but no signatory should be involved in approving any payment to themselves.

 All authorised signatories shall have access to view the council’s bank accounts online.